TabithaChelagat/COVID-19_SQL_Portfolio_Project/README.md

 *Key observations*:

--Countries like Andorra, Montenegro, and Czechia have experienced relatively high infection rates, with percentages of the population infected surpassing 15%.
+- Countries like Andorra, Montenegro, and Czechia have experienced relatively high infection rates, with percentages of the population infected surpassing 15%.
 Larger nations such as the United States, Brazil, and India, while having high absolute infection counts, exhibit lower percentages of the population infected, likely due to their large population sizes.

--Larger populations, such as India, Indonesia, and Pakistan, have substantial absolute numbers of cases despite lower infection rates per capita.
+- Larger populations, such as India, Indonesia, and Pakistan, have substantial absolute numbers of cases despite lower infection rates per capita.

 This summary underscores the diverse impact of COVID-19 on different countries, influenced by factors such as population density, healthcare infrastructure, and public health measures implemented.